Is a voluntary organisation founded in 1981. Our main aim is to help older people who may feel lonely and isolated, through weekly visits.

 Our volunteers are recruited through Local Papers and Media.
 Each volunteer is interviewed.
 (Under present regulations it will be necessary for Galway Contact to get Garda vetting on every volunteer before they start their visit).
-Volunteers are made aware of the need for confidentiality and commitment of their visit.
+Volunteers are made aware of the need for confidentiality and commitment to their visit.

 Staying at Home:

 Our organisation feels strongly that older people should be supported in staying in their own homes for as long as possible with all the facilities provided to enable them to do so, if that is their wish.
 We keep in touch with other agencies working to support older people as it is important that we work together to support older people.

 In addition to our befriending role we process grant applications for the Seniors Alert Scheme personal alarms.
 Our organisation feels that this service is important for our older people as they may feel afraid and isolated and the alarm will alert the relevant people in the event of the older person having a health emergency.

 We run a morning club every second Friday, where the older people attending are transported to and from the club on our bus or by our volunteers.
 They like to relax in a friendly atmosphere, with various activities, refreshments and most of all to chat with each other.
 We also transport people on our bus to several weekly Lunch Clubs in Croí na Gaillimhe and a weekly social club run by Galway City Partnership.